Top Destinations For Wine And History Lovers

 4. Tuscany, Italy

 Tuscany’s beautiful countryside, ancient towns, and cuisine make it one of the most-visited places in the world.
 Their wine region produces Chianti, Brunello, and other famous Sangiovese-based dry red wines.
 It’s thought that the area has been producing wines for millennia.
 The limestone soil and the perfect combination of sun, rain, and temperature make it a prolific wine region.
-Today, Tuscany is known for its Chianti.

-Tuscany Wine History
+Tuscany’s Wine History

 New laws in the 1960s and the Designation of Origin created a new interest in perfecting and protecting Tuscan wine.
 The wines of Tuscany, especially Chianti, became prestigious around the world.